 LiDAR systems are one of the key components of many self-driving vehicles around the world.

-LiDAR works much like radar, but instead of sending out radio waves it emits pulses of infrared light, which are invisible to naked eye.
-It then measures how long this emitted pulses takes to come back after hitting nearby objects.
+LiDAR works much like radar, but instead of sending out radio waves, it emits pulses of infrared light, which are invisible to the naked eye.
+It then measures how long this emitted pulse takes to come back after hitting nearby objects.
 LiDar systems though popular with modern autonomous systems, come under scanner as experts began to back the cheaper camera-based system for stereoscopic vision in autonomous vehicles.

 “LiDAR is a fool’s errand,” Tesla’s Elon Musk said in April.
 “Anyone relying on lidar is doomed.”